 The SWAT team was called to the scene and negotiators spoke with Rogers for about two hours before Lesser fired shots at 8:23 p.m.

 Lesser was atop an armored SWAT vehicle and could see Rogers through the rear window of the overturned van, Reagan said.

-Rogers had fled police in the van after they were called to a report of a suicidal employee with a shotgun at SL Start, 811 S. Hatch, about 6:28 p.m.
-A shotgun wad recovered from the parking lot indicates Rogers fired the shotgun once before he drove away.
+Rogers had fled police in the van after they were called with a report of a suicidal employee with a shotgun at SL Start, 811 S. Hatch St., at 6:28 p.m.
+A shotgun wad recovered from the parking lot indicates Rogers fired the shotgun once before he drove away, Reagan said.

-Investigators recovered three unfired shotgun slugs and a suicide note from the van.
-They also recovered a U.S. Military police hat – Rogers’ family said he served as a military police officer until the mid-1990s.
+Investigators recovered three unfired shotgun slugs, a type of shell that has a single ball of lead rather than multiple smaller pellets, and a suicide note from the van.
+They also recovered a U.S. military police hat – Rogers’ family said he served as a military police officer until the mid-1990s.

 Detectives also found a criminal citation in the van.
-Reagan said Rogers had skipped a court hearing Monday for a recent drunken driving arrest and had warrant for failing to appear, Reagan said.
+Reagan said Rogers had skipped a court hearing Monday for a recent drunken driving arrest and had a warrant for failing to appear.

 Lesser also was one of three officers who fired their guns at a Lewis and Clark High School student in 2003 after the teen pointed a gun at SWAT team members.
 The teen was shot in the arm, stomach and jaw but lived.

 The officer was honored with a life-saving award earlier this year for saving a stabbing victim in June 2010.